 28/04/2020 Victoria Ward Antique Costume

-Although the Kerry Taylor Auctions office may currently be closed, we are already looking ahead to our next Passion for Fashion auction.
-Those of you who saw the Tate Modern’s retrospective of Natalia Goncharova’s work last year will be excited to learn that we have four lots designed by the avant-garde Russian artist in our upcoming sale (date to be confirmed).
+Those of you who saw the Tate Modern’s retrospective of Natalia Goncharova’s work last year will be excited to learn that we have four lots designed by the avant-garde Russian artist in our 8th December Passion for Fashion sale.